 In connection with the data subject’s exercise of the above-mentioned rights, we may demand relevant identification.

 For more information on your rights, see the Danish Data Protection Agency’s guidelines describing the data subject’s rights on www.datatilsynet.dk.

 You may file a complaint with the Danish Data Protection Agency if you are dissatisfied with our processing of your personal data.
-You can find the contact details of the Danish Data Protection Agency on www.datatilsynet.dk.
+For more information on the Danish Data Protection Agency, see www.datatilsynet.dk.